A lesson of Humility

 I was extremely intrigued by this theory and as soon as I heard about it I decided to put it into practice to see if it was indeed a law and mostly to see if it could help me point at my emotional wounds.
 (I have been working on myself for some time now and therefore i have been very open to new experiences, theories and ideas).

-I feel it's important to mention that i am not a religious person, though i consider myself to be extremely spiritual.
-As strange as it might sound, I've actually become much more spiritual after getting away from religion.
+I feel it's important to mention that i am not a religious person, though i consider myself to be extremely spiritual and I've actually become much more spiritual after getting away from religion.

 So when I learned about the Law of Attraction I got excited to experience it and I immediately started to look out for events in my life that would help me point out at an unhealed emotion.
 Sure enough it didn't take long for the first to show up.